What is an EdCamp?

 Planning resources

-All planning resources, like the checklists have been adapted from Digital Promise.
+All planning resources, like the handbooks and checklists, have been adapted from Digital Promise: EdCamp Community.

 Citations